Surabhi8920/zomato-data-analysis/README.md

 ✔️ Average cost for two people across different locations 🍽️ ✔️ Table booking vs. delivery trends 🚀
 ✔️ Cuisine distribution and popularity 🍕

+ Key Questions Answered
+Question	Insight Derived
+(1) Which country has the most Zomato-listed restaurants?
+ANS:- 🇮🇳 India leads, followed by 🇺🇸 USA and 🇦🇪 UAE.
+(2) What are the most popular cuisines?
+ANS:-North Indian, Chinese, Italian, and Fast Food dominate.
+(3)What is the average cost for two in different countries?
+ANS:-Varies significantly; India has the lowest avg. cost, UAE & USA are higher.
+(4)How do ratings impact restaurant popularity?
+ANS:-Higher-rated restaurants attract more votes and engagement.
+(5)What is the trend for online orders vs. table bookings?
+ANS:-Online orders are more preferred than table bookings.
+(6)Which city has the most premium restaurants?
+Dubai and New York have the highest number of fine-dining spots.

 🔧 Tools Used
 SQL (for querying and analysis)